-The Norwegian Government is the first in the world that requires its 70 state-owned companies to set science-based targets11 and the United States is encouraging public procurement to be aligned with science-based targets12.
-Japan has incentivized Japanese companies to set science-based targets for several years, with the result of over 430 companies committed in February 202313.
+The Norwegian Government is the first in the world to require its 70 state-owned companies to set science-based targets and the United States is encouraging public procurement to be aligned with science-based targets.
+Japan has incentivized Japanese companies to set science-based targets for several years, with the result of over 430 companies committed in February 2023.